FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Spatialisation_technology_Speaker_Arrangement.md

 * Panning or Synthesis method.
 * Arrangements used for the source, room and transcode.

-> *Pay attention to arrangements and channel routing, they are the key !.*
+> *Pay attention to arrangements and channel routing, they are the key!*

 In order for the virtual scene (our room) to translate correctly as an immersive sound experience on a speaker system, SPAT Revolution needs to have a model of a multi-channel speaker arrangement which will be used to apply the panning or synthesis method to map the information to the destination speakers and render the sound field correctly.